GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 109.
-In speechless silence do not hold
+Voice Text: [unnumbered].
+In speacheles silence do not hold o Lord thy tongue alwayes

 General Note